 Nora hopes to get a little slice of that pie with its new smart device.
-If you’re tired of being on either the giving or receiving end of an elbow when the snoring kicks in, the Nora claims to do that job more gently — and in fact before anyone actually wakes up.
+If you are tired of being on the giving or receiving end of an elbow when the snoring kicks in, the Nora claims to do that job more gently — and before anyone wakes up.

 The system includes a white wireless mic that looks a bit like a mouse, and that sits next to the snorer’s bed.
 A pump hides under the bed, while an inflatable device goes under the pillow.
 Unlike something that promises to completely stop you from snoring, the Nora, perhaps more realistically actually relies on the snarfs and snorts you make at night to work.

-Naturally, there’s an accompanying app, though the creators say it’s not necessary for the device to work.
+Naturally, there is an accompanying app, though the creators say it is not necessary for the device to work.
 However, it will let you hear audio records of your snores, so you can see what your poor sleeping partner has been going through all these years.
 The company also hopes to analyze the data and alert you if your snoring is something you should consult a doctor about.

 After a successful Kickstarter campaign, Nora is now out in the wild.
 Promising that the proof is in the pudding, Nora has plenty of case studies that show noisy sleepers (and their partners) finally getting a respite from their snores.
 In 2017, the Nora managed to ship “tens of thousands” of units, and you can join the crew by purchasing a Nora system for $299.